A Place to Dance

 Who says only girls can twirl and boys must take the lead on the dance floor?

 When dancer Richard Lamberty was a child, he loved dancing—especially ballroom dancing.
 But he was always jealous of the moves female dancers got to do.
 Intrigued by the female dancers’ different steps, Richard developed the skills to dance either role in order to compete with a male partner in the Gay Games in Europe.
-He then came back to the United States and founded the April Follies, now the longest-running and largest queer partner dance competition in North America.
+He then came back to the United States and cofounded April Follies, the longest-running and largest queer partner dance competition in North America.

 Eric Rosswood is an author and commentator on LGBTQ issues, including civil rights, parenting, marriage, and politics.
 He has led panels on LGBTQ parenting issues for organizations such as the Family Equality Council and the Modern Family Alliance.
 Eric is the coauthor of Strong, a Stonewall Honor book, and the author of My Uncle's Wedding, and Queer Cheer.
-He resides in New York with his husband and two children.

 Richard Lamberty has been dancing for over forty years and teaching for more than thirty five.
 He has written extensively on the technique of standard and latin ballroom and was a cofounder of the April Follies dance competition. https://rexl.org/about/